Last updated on September 13th, 2019 at 12:33 pm

 The grind of your dry herbs that you use can be too fine just as easily as it can be too coarse.
 Herb that is too finely ground becomes dusty and doesn’t hold up under the heated conditions with sustenance.
 The dust will burn way too fast because it is too fine to even get a good tension on the pack.
 On the other hand, the herb doesn’t need to be chunky or clumpy either because then it will not pack firmly, nor will it burn evenly throughout the chamber.
 These are the factors that have transitioned even with the switch from conduction to convection.
 These rules of bowl packing science still apply, even though the days of lighter striking, flame burning, smoke production are on the close verge of becoming obsolete.

-Establishing this, we find the need for further enlightenment into what really defines the perfect bowl pack for our dry herb vaporizing chamber.
-The dry herb products are expensive true enough, but beyond that obvious fact is the question of who really has the time to sit around and waste on ineffective failed vaping session these days?
+We find the need for further enlightenment into what really defines the perfect bowl pack for our dry herb vaporizing chamber.
+Dry herbs are expensive enough.
+Who has the time to sit around and waste on ineffective failed vaping session these days?
 Modern day life is fast paced, time is scarce, and budgets are tight.
-Here is the last reference that you or your fiends will need to resource in your endeavor to pack the perfectly balanced bowl for flawless dry herb vaping.

-The coarseness of the ground grain that you pack your chamber with will affect the way that your product packs, burns, and produces the vapor clouds that you will expel.
+The coarseness of the ground grain that you pack your chamber with will affect the way that your product reacts.
+This has to do with the heating process and produces the vapor clouds that you will expel.
 If the herb is not ground into a fine mix, then it will not burn evenly throughout the expanse of your oven chamber.
 That factor will affect the production of the vapor that your unit produces.
-If the herb is ground too finely then it will be more prone to pack too tightly.
-An oven that is packed too tightly will once again be that dreaded air flow restriction and that will inhibit the effective consumption of your product as well as cost the expense of reaching your aspired level of gratification.
+If the herbs ground too fine then it will be more prone to pack too tight.
+An oven that’s packed too tight will once again dread air flow restriction.
+That will inhibit the effective consumption of your product.

 The last actual step of the vape bowl packing formula is the actual act of tamping the herb down into your bowl.
 That is self-explanatory considering the term ‘packing’ your bowl.
 The trick to this step is once again targeted balance.
-There must be a certain amount of resistance in the airflow for the drawn in air to heat appropriately so that it accumulates enough of the vapor production to sustain the process of the air passage, the force of the draw, and the diminishing absorption of inhalation.
-That makes it necessary for you to pack the ground herb into your bowl rather firmly but not tight.
-This will also aide the process of even burn ratio across the bowl and slow down the effects of burning up the product to rapidly.
+There must be a certain amount of resistance in the airflow for the drawn in air to heat.
+This helps it accumulate enough of the vapor production to sustain the process of the air passage, the force of the draw, and the diminishing absorption of inhalation.
+That makes it necessary for you to pack the ground herb into your bowl rather firm but not tight.
+This will also aide the process of even burn ratio across the bowl.
+It will slow down the effects of burning up the product to quick.

-Well that about sums up the actual process of perfectly packing your oven for gaining the benefit from attaining the optimal level of perfection through your vaping journey.
-The last strong point to be considered here is the maintenance of the device.
-It is always best to keep your unit thoroughly clean per the manufacturer’s guidelines.
+Well that about sums up the actual process of packing your oven for gaining the benefit from attaining the optimal level of vaper.
+The last strong point to consider here is the maintenance of the device.
+It is always best to keep your unit clean per the manufacturer’s guidelines.
 Keeping the oven and the rest of the unit clean will aide in the prevention of transfer flavors from one brand of product to the next.
-This will also circumvent the accumulation of residual oils from building up.
+This will also circumvent the accumulation of residue from building up.
 This could cause the unit to strenuously overheat as the reins themselves will collect the heat rather than reflect it.
 This also will cause the unit to pull too much power and reduce the power that your heating unit draws.
 This not only affects the quality of your dry herb vaping, it comes with the serious threat of igniting the battery or the device from the heat of accumulation as the oils and the battery heat up unnaturally.